 - Tramadol withdrawal occurs after a person becomes dependent on tramadol and is unlikely to occur from normal use

 - Tramadol withdrawal can be uncomfortable and is best done with the help of a medical professional

 - Tramadol detox in a controlled manner will help ease the withdrawal symptoms and increase the chance of a person remaining free of tramadol use

 - Detoxing from tramadol at home is risky because the desire to continue substance use can be strong

-Contact The Recovery Village Palm Beach today to speak with a representative about how professional addiction treatment can help you.
+Contact The Recovery Village Palm Beach at Baptist Health today to speak with a representative about how professional addiction treatment can help you.

 Food and Drug Administration.
 “Tramadol Prescribing Information.”
 May, 2010.
 Accessed July 26, 2019.

 Drug Enforcement Administration “Tramadol.”
 October 2018.
 Accessed July 26, 2019.